PyMieDiff: A differentiable Mie scattering library: Examples

-Once the inverse model is trained, we use scattering spectra from particles that were not in the training set as test-targets and predicting the geometry parameters by the inverse network.
-A few examples are given in figure~\ref{fig:example_tandem}b, showing good performance of the model.
-Note that, as the forward model is ``perfect'' (exact Mie solution), the discrepancy of the solutions with respect to the traget spectra comes solely from the inverse network, for which we deliberately use a very simple dense network, chosen to have a short training time of only a few minutes.
+Once the inverse model is trained, we use scattering spectra from particles that were not in the training set as test targets and predict the geometry parameters by the inverse network.
+A few examples are shown in figure~\ref{fig:example_tandem}b, demonstrating the model's performance.
+By comparing predicted core-shell particles to the reference particles used as design target, the results of the tandem network could now for example be used to assess ``how ill posed'' the studied problem of core-shell design is.
+The more non-unique solutions exist, the larger the discrepancy between target particles and predicted designs.
+Note that, as the forward model is ``perfect'' (exact Mie solution), the discrepancy of the solutions with respect to the target spectra comes solely from the inverse network, for which we deliberately use a very simple dense network, chosen to have a short training time of only a few minutes.